Piranik/DevicePresence/README.md

 Device Presence
 ===============
-This app scans the network every x seconds and saved every available device.
+This app scans the network (using Nmap) every x seconds and stores every available device in a database.
 The devices are recognized by their MAC address.

-The MAC address is lookup up in a free database to retrieve the vendor.
+The MAC address is looked up in a free database to retrieve the vendor.
 This makes it easy to see what kind of device it is.